What Is A City Clerk?

 A City Clerk is a clerk for a municipality.
-It is among the oldest public servant positions.
+It is among the oldest public servant positions in government.

-In the United States...a City Clerk is an elected or appointed official whose primary responsibility is to be the official keeper of all municipal records.
+In the United States, a City Clerk is an appointed or elected official (like in Chicago) whose primary responsibility is to be the official keeper of all municipal records.
 In some places, the Clerk may be known as the "Village Clerk" or "Town Clerk".